ddsky/api-league-clients/javascript/docs/FoodApi.md

 let apiInstance = new ApiLeague.FoodApi();
 let opts = {
-  'query': pasta with mushrooms but without nuts, // String | The search query.
+  'query': "pasta with mushrooms but without nuts", // String | The search query.
-  'cuisines': mexican, // String | The cuisine(s) of the recipes.
+  'cuisines': "mexican", // String | The cuisine(s) of the recipes.
 One or more, comma separated (will be interpreted as 'OR').
-  'excludeCuisines': indian,japanese, // String | The cuisine(s) the recipes must not match.
+  'excludeCuisines': "indian,japanese", // String | The cuisine(s) the recipes must not match.
 One or more, comma separated (will be interpreted as 'AND').
-  'mealType': dessert, // String | The type of the recipe, one of: main course,side dish,dessert,appetizer,salad,bread,breakfast,soup,beverage,sauce,drink.
+  'mealType': "dessert", // String | The type of the recipe, one of: main course,side dish,dessert,appetizer,salad,bread,breakfast,soup,beverage,sauce,drink.
-  'diet': paleo, // String | The diet the recipes must adhere to.
+  'diet': "paleo", // String | The diet the recipes must adhere to.
 One of the following: paleo,primal,grain-free,pescetarian,lacto vegetarian,ovo vegetarian,vegan,vegetarian.
-  'intolerances': gluten,dairy,shellfish, // String | A comma-separated list of intolerances.
+  'intolerances': "gluten,dairy,shellfish", // String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
-  'equipment': blender,frying pan,bowl, // String | The equipment required.
+  'equipment': "blender,frying pan,bowl", // String | The equipment required.
 Multiple values will be interpreted as 'OR'.
-  'includeIngredients': tomato,cheese, // String | A comma-separated list of ingredients that should/must be used in the recipes.
+  'includeIngredients': "tomato,cheese", // String | A comma-separated list of ingredients that should/must be used in the recipes.
-  'excludeIngredients': olives,capers, // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
+  'excludeIngredients': "olives,capers", // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
   'fillIngredients': true, // Boolean | Add information about the ingredients and whether they are used or missing in relation to the query.
   'addRecipeInformation': true, // Boolean | If set to true, you get more information about the recipes returned.
   'maxTime': 45, // Number | The maximum time in minutes it should take to prepare and cook the recipe.